CSCfi/csc-user-guide/docs/cloud/pouta/create-jumphost.md

 ## Explanations
 Two extra folders need to be created: `files` and `keys`.

-In the `files` folder, you need to copy your public key used to connect the instances.
+In the `files` folder, you need to copy your public key used to connect to the instances.
 It can be the public key you use every time in cPouta or it can be a new key.
 Don't forget to upload it to your cPouta project.

 In the `keys` folder, you need to copy all the public keys you want to authorize to connect to the different instances.
 Ansible will look to the `keys` folder.